Glow discharge: Powering modes

 In analytical chemistry, glow discharges are usually operated in direct-current mode.
-For direct-current, the cathode (which is the sample in solids analysis) must be conductive.
-In contrast, analysis of a non conductive cathode requires the use of a high frequency alternating current.
+For direct current, the cathode (which is the sample in solids analysis) must be conductive.
+In contrast, analysis of a nonconductive cathode requires the use of a high-frequency alternating current.

 The potential, pressure, and current are interrelated.
 Only two can be directly controlled at once, while the third must be allowed to vary.
 The pressure is most typically held constant, but other schemes may be used.
 The pressure and current may be held constant, while potential is allowed to vary.
 The pressure and voltage may be held constant while the current is allowed to vary.
 The power (product of voltage and current) may be held constant while the pressure is allowed to vary.

-Glow discharges may also be operated in radio-frequency.
-The use of this frequency will establish a negative DC-bias voltage on the sample surface.
-The DC-bias is the result of an alternating current waveform that is centered about negative potential; as such it more or less represent the average potential residing on the sample surface.
-Radio-frequency has ability to appear to flow through insulators (non-conductive materials).
+Glow discharges may also be operated in at radio frequencies.
+The use of this band establishes a negative DC-bias voltage on the sample surface.
+The DC bias is the result of an alternating-current waveform that is centered about negative potential; as such it more-or-less represents the average potential residing on the sample surface.
+Radio frequency has the ability to appear to flow through insulators (nonconductive materials).

 Both radio-frequency and direct-current glow discharges can be operated in pulsed mode, where the potential is turned on and off.
 This allows higher instantaneous powers to be applied without excessively heating the cathode.
 These higher instantaneous powers produce higher instantaneous signals, aiding detection.
 Combining time-resolved detection with pulsed powering results in additional benefits.
 In atomic emission, analyte atoms emit during different portions of the pulse than background atoms, allowing the two to be discriminated.
 Analogously, in mass spectrometry, sample and background ions are created at different times.

 Application to analog computing

-An interesting application for using glow discharge was described in a 2002 scientific paper by Ryes, Ghanem et al.

-According to a Nature news article describing the work, researchers at Imperial College London demonstrated how they built a mini-map that glows along the shortest route between two points.
+An interesting application for using glow discharge was described in a 2002 scientific paper by Ryes, Ghanem et al. According to a Nature news article describing the work, researchers at Imperial College London demonstrated how they built a mini-map that glows along the shortest route between two points.
 The Nature news article describes the system as follows:

 To make the one-inch London chip, the team etched a plan of the city centre on a glass slide.
 Fitting a flat lid over the top turned the streets into hollow, connected tubes.
 They filled these with helium gas, and inserted electrodes at key tourist hubs.
-When a voltage is applied between two points, electricity naturally runs through the streets along the shortest route from A to B - and the gas glows like a tiny neon strip light.
+When a voltage is applied between two points, electricity naturally runs through the streets along the shortest route from A to B – and the gas glows like a tiny neon strip light.

-The approach itself provides a novel visible analog computing approach for solving a wide class of maze searching problems based on the properties of lighting up of a glow discharge in a microfluidic chip.
+The approach itself provides a novel visible analog computing approach for solving a wide class of maze-searching problems based on the properties of lighting up of a glow discharge in a microfluidic chip.